Top 5 employee benefits and perks

 5. Discounts and freebies

-This is a broad category and could cover anything from discounted health insurance, travel, or gym memberships to providing free food and espresso coffee.
+This is a broad category and could cover anything from discounts on electricity, water, phone and internet services, or gym memberships to providing free healthy food, snacks, and drinks at work.

-Travel expenses – especially if your business is in a city – can be a major cost for your people, so providing lease vehicles (not just cars), parking, or public transport subsidies can be a big plus.
+Travel expenses – especially if your business is in a city – can be a major cost for your people, so providing lease vehicles, public transport subsidies, parking (for bikes and cars), or electric vehicle charging can be a big plus.

 Many companies offer their own products at little or no cost.
 It may not cost much to the business, but it may mean a lot to your workers.
 It will also give them first-hand knowledge of the products or services the company provides to its customers.